jeffreyevans/spatialEco/README.md

           moments - Calculate statistical moments of a distribution including percentiles, arithmetic-geometric-harmonic means, coefficient of variation, median absolute deviation, skewness, kurtosis, mode and number of modes.

+          morans.plot - Autocorrelation plot

-          mwCorr - A bivariate raster correlation using Dutilleul's modified t-test
+          mwCorr - (depreciated) A bivariate raster correlation using Dutilleul's modified t-test

           nni - Calculates the nearest neighbor index (NNI) as a measure of clustering or dispersal

+          oli.aws - Download Landsat 8 - OLI from AWS.

           o.ring - Calculates the inhomogeneous O-ring point pattern statistic (Wiegand & Maloney 2004)

           optimal.k - Find optimal k of k-Medoid partitions using silhouette widths

+          optimized.sample.variance - Draws an optimal sample that minimizes or maximizes the sample variance

           outliers - Identify outliers using modified Z-score